Search

 Applying for a visa and a residence permit involves many questions.
 An overview of the most important questions and answers can be found here:

-Interns also need a residence and work permit.
-A distinction is made between compulsory internships in the context of a degree course and voluntary internships.
+Interns also require a corresponding residence permit.
+A distinction is made here between compulsory internships as part of a course of study and voluntary internships.

 OUR TIP

-There is a special rule for the IT sector: IT specialists from non-EU countries with at least three years of professional experience can take up a job without further examination by the Federal Employment Agency if they currently receive a salary of at least 39,682,20 euros (yearly) in the job.
+TThere is a special rule for the IT sector: IT specialists from non-EU countries without a university degree but with at least three years of professional experience can be issued an EU Blue Card if they receive a salary of at least 43,759.80 euros per year (2025) in their new job.

 Citizens of Australia, New Zealand, Israel, Japan, the Republic of Korea, the UK, Canada or the United States may enter Germany without a visa and apply for residence and work permits directly in Germany before starting work.